stephenbensley/PdfPrintScaler/README.md

 The app can be downloaded for free from the Apple [App Store](https://apps.apple.com/us/app/id6736712815/).
 There are no in-app purchases or ads.

+> [!WARNING]
+> The app store rejected my submission, and I do not intend to resubmit.

 ### Privacy

 This app does not collect or share any personal information.
 For complete details, read the [Privacy Policy](https://stephenbensley.github.io/PdfPrintScaler/privacy.html)